sertansenturk/cookiecutter-ds-docker/docs/ds_docker_project.rst

     make tox

-This command builds a ``python-dev`` *docker* image, and runs the Python tests inside a container automatically.
+This command builds a ``python-dev`` *docker* image, and runs the Python tests inside a container.

 Docker Stack
 =========================================

-You can test the integration of the Docker services (e.g., ``mlflow`` logging from the Jupyter service) automatically by running the *docker-compose* stack in "test" mode by executing:
+You can test the integration of the Docker services (e.g., sending log requests to *mlflow tracking server* from the *Jupyter* service) automatically by running the *docker-compose* stack in "test" mode by executing:

 .. code:: bash